zinnydigits/tdi-datascience-2024/week-5/README.md

 ## Project Objective:
 The objective of this project is to build a Python-based employee management system that showcases your proficiency in core Python programming concepts.
-By the end of this project, you should be able to:
+By the end of this project, you should be able to: <br>
 i.
-Implement and manage classes with private and public attributes. ii.
-Use inheritance to design a class hierarchy. iii.
-Read data from CSV files using Python’s built-in capabilities. iv.
+Implement and manage classes with private and public attributes. <br>
+ii.
+Use inheritance to design a class hierarchy. <br>
+iii.
+Read data from CSV files using Python’s built-in capabilities. <br>
+iv.
 Perform data slicing and manipulation using standard Python data structures, such as lists and dictionaries.

 ### Download CSV Employees Data: